 Contact a Specialist Today

 If you suffer from osteoarthritis or think you might, don’t hesitate to contact Dr. Baker in Los Angeles for treatment.
 In addition to being Board certified in both rheumatology and internal medicine, she has also won variety of awards, including the “Patient’s Choice Award” and the “Most Compassionate Doctor” award.
-Call our LA office today at (310) 274-7770 or contact us online to set up an appointment.
+Call our Los Angeles office today at (310) 274-7770 or contact us online to set up an appointment.

-Next, learn about lower back pain.
+Next, learn about Skype consultations.